 Senior Class: We look forward with excitement, eager to embrace all that awaits us.
-Go now in peace and hope, and may blessing accompany you always.
+Go now in peace and hope, and may God's blessing accompany you always.
 Amen.
 Please stay in place for the Rotunda Recessional, which follows immediately.
 THE ROTUNDA RECESSIONAL One of the University's most symbolic traditions is Rotunda Passage, which includes both a processional and a recessional.
 Many of tonight's candidates for graduation began their lives at SMU by processing through the Rotunda of Dallas Hall to Opening Convocation in this auditorium, symbolizing their entrance to SMU.
 Tonight, all candidates will recess through the Rotunda as a symbolic departure from campus and out into their future as the newest members of the SMU alumni family.
 Alumni who are parents of graduating seniors are serving as marshals for tonight's recessional.
 They will help line the path between McFarlin Memorial Auditorium and Dallas Hall for the recessional participants.
-REMARKS Blake Alan Rainey '17 Student Body President Following remarks, the president of the Student Body passes the lantern that signifies continuity to the Class of 2018, represented by Arthur William Troy.
-Douglas C. Smellage '77 Chair of the SMU Alumni Board CALL TO THE RECESSIONAL Thomas B. Fomby Chief Marshal

-Oh we see the Varsity, Varsity, Varsity, As she towers o'er the hill Over there.
+REMARKS Nathaniel Avraham DeVera '19 Student Body President Following remarks, the president of the Student Body passes the lantern that signifies continuity to the Class of 2020, represented by Darian D. Taylor.
+George W. Killebrew IV '85 Chair-elect of the SMU Alumni Board CALL TO THE RECESSIONAL Thomas B. Fomby Chief Marshal ALMA MATER "Varsity" Imperial Brass Meadows Vocal Performance Graduates Oh we see the Varsity, Varsity, Varsity, As she towers o'er the hill Over there.
 And our hearts are filled with joy, SMU, SMU, Alma Mater, we'll be true Forever!
 Following "Varsity," all candidates will remain standing.
-As soon as the platform party is organized in a central aisle, ushers will help guests assemble on both sides of the walk to Dallas Hall.
-As guests fill the walkways, the platform party will lead the Rotunda Recessional.
+As soon as the Platform Party is organized in a central aisle, ushers will help guests assemble on both sides of the walk to Dallas Hall.
+As guests fill the walkways, the Platform Party will lead the Rotunda Recessional.
 Marshals will organize the candidates' march.
-THE RECESSIONAL Imperial Brass LARRY JAMES The Rev. Larry James is chief executive officer of CitySquare, in Dallas, and also holds an appointment to the clergy staff at Highland Park United Methodist Church.
-CitySquare fights the causes and effects of poverty through service, advocacy and friendship and is among the largest, most effective social services organizations in Texas.
-Among the Dallas faith, business and media communities Rev. James is known as a social entrepreneur and committed servant to the people of East and South Dallas.
-At Highland Park United Methodist Church, Rev. James shares his knowledge and experience about the issues of poverty to help the church further its resources for serving those in need.
-Prior to CitySquare, Rev. James served 14 years as senior minister with the Richardson East Church of Christ.
-A native of Richardson, he earned bachelor's and master's degrees at Harding University, and master's degrees at New Orleans Baptist Theological Seminary and Tulane University.
-His book, The Wealth of the Poor, was published in 2013.
-In 1998, he served as executive director of the Greater Dallas Community of Churches.
-THE SMU MCKENZIE BIBLE The McKenzie Bible was printed in 1856 and once was the property of J.W.P.
-McKenzie, a pioneer in Methodist education in Texas.
-It was used continually by McKenzie, who established McKenzie College at Clarksville, once the largest institution of higher learning in Texas.
-This historic Bible was presented to SMU in 1916 by Mrs.
+THE RECESSIONAL Imperial Brass JAN EDGAR LANGBEIN Jan Edgar Langbein is a community activist - and a champion of women.
+For more than 28 years, her personal mission has been to end violence against women.
+Serving as CEO of Genesis Women's Shelter and Support in Dallas, Texas, she oversees the internal and external operations of a full service/critical response for victims of violence.
+In 2008, she was appointed by President George W. Bush to serve as Senior Policy Advisor to the U.S. Department of Justice's Office on Violence Against Women